 If you haven’t tried the combination of pear and ginger in a recipe then you have to try this perfect matrimony in these pear muffins.
 Since making my pear ginger green smoothie recipe, I have been wanting to make more recipes with this flavorful combo.

 These healthy pear muffins are vegan and gluten-free, they have the perfect texture and crumbs just like traditional muffins made with regular flour.
 They are great for breakfast, snack, or a great addition to your lunch pack.

 FOR THE FULL LIST OF INGREDIENTS, SCROLL TO SEE THE RECIPE CARD AT THE END.
 BUT BEFORE YOU SCROLL CHECK IMPORTANT INFORMATION THAT IS INCLUDED IN THE BLURB.

-The mild sweet taste of pear and the bold ginger makes these muffins a hit, my son Daevyd had 2 muffins.
-I used powdered ginger, freshly grated ginger and crystallized ginger.
+The mildly sweet taste of pear and the bold ginger makes these pear muffins a hit, my son Daevyd had 2 muffins.
+I used powdered ginger, freshly grated ginger, and crystallized ginger.